 It is an 8-digit sequence at the front of your BR certificate number (e.g. 22222222-&&&-&&-&&-&).
 It is important to note that all the numerals of the BR number are used as an identifier equivalent to the tax identification number for entities.

 Why do you need a business registration number?

-The BRN follows a unique number assigned by the IRD, and it is actually your tax identification number (TIN).
-Therefore, this number is necessary for legal business operations and tax payment in Hong Kong.
+The BRN follows a unique number assigned by the IRD and is actually your tax identification number (TIN).
+The BRN is important as you will need it when dealing with different government agencies such as filing annual returns.
+Therefore, the BRN is essential for legal business operations and tax payment in Hong Kong.

 Even though the difference between the company registration number and business registration number can be quite confusing, the entire incorporation process doesn’t have to be like that at all.

 For a smooth and affordable company registration process, contact Sleek.
-Our experience and expertise in company registration allow us to provide the best services to our clients.
+Our experience and expertise in company incorporation allow us to provide the best services to our clients.